xxpsynagure/Satan-Mario/README.md

 # SATAN-MARIO

-This project was developed as mini-project for 6th semester of BE in Computer Science.
+This project was developed as a part of 6th semester, BE in Computer Science mini project.

-The game is developed using OpenGL with FREEGLUT API for the rendering and C++ for logic and other functionalities.
+The game was developed using OpenGL and FREEGLUT API for rendering and C++ for logic and other functionalities.

 ## Authors